mjfrigaard/sap/README.md

 </div>

 <p align="left">
-  If you're following along in the [Shiny App-Packages](https://mjfrigaard.github.io/shinyap/) book, look for the Git Branch icon in the margin:
+  If you're following along in the <a href="https://mjfrigaard.github.io/shinyap/"> Shiny App-Packages </a> book, look for the Git Branch icon in the margin:
   </p>

 <div>